harness/developer-hub/docs/frequently-asked-questions/harness-faqs/cloud-cost-management-faqs.md

 | Azure | Virtual Machines (On-demand)Kubernetes Clusters (AKS) |
 | GCP | Google Compute Engine (GCE) VMsKubernetes Clusters (GKE) |

-#### How is AutoStopping adding value over Autoscaling?
+#### How does AutoStopping add value over Autoscaling?

 AutoStopping provides several advantages, and it can work alongside Autoscaling to improve efficiency:

 * AutoStopping uses real-time traffic as a signal for activity and usage, whereas Autoscaling relies on CPU/memory usage, which may not be an accurate representation of actual usage.
 * AutoStopping has the ability to scale down the entire task count all the way to zero and back up again when new requests come in, while Autoscaling can only scale down to the minimum task replica count for that service.
-This means that leaving even a single task running per service can add up at scale, and AutoStopping can help to reduce unnecessary costs.
+This means that leaving even a single task running per service can add up at scale, and AutoStopping can help reduce unnecessary costs.
-* Dependent services or resources that do not directly receive traffic can also be entirely scaled down to zero or shut down based on traffic received at any endpoint, which can significantly increase cost savings overall.
+* Dependent services or resources that do not directly receive traffic can also be entirely scaled down to zero or shut down based on traffic received at any endpoint, which can significantly increase overall cost savings.
 For example, an ECS service with an RDS database located in the same or different cluster can be scaled down or shut down entirely based on traffic received, which is not possible with just native Autoscaling.

 #### How does AutoStopping work with on-demand load tests and off-shift/late-shift developers?
 How can they trigger load tests on a stopped resource?